RizkySugiharto/SOS-Game/README.md

 ## License

-This project is open-source and available under the [BSD-3-Clause License](LICENSE).
+This project is not open-source and is protected by copyright.

+You are **not allowed** to use, copy, modify, distribute, or sell any part of this project without **explicit written permission** from the author.

+© 2025 RizkySugiharto — All Rights Reserved.

 ## Acknowledgements